Fighting for Fair Pay

 The Parties agreed to try to settle the claims of the nearly 20 workers we represent.
 The mediation is scheduled for April 29, 2024.
 Other Sitemetric workers may have an opportunity to participate in the settlement, and potentially recover unpaid wages.
 If you worked for Sitemetric, and were classified as an independent contractor, contact us to see if you may have a claim.

 Some state laws have greater protections for workers.
-For example, New Jersey and New York both have a 6-year look back period.
-And New Jersey allows a worker to recover up to three times the amount of their unpaid wages.
+For example, New Jersey allows a worker to recover up to three times the amount of their unpaid wages.
 Other states, like Virginia, have strong misclassification laws that could entitle Virginia workers not only to unpaid overtime wages, but also “employment benefits, including expenses incurred by the employee that would otherwise have been covered by insurance, or other compensation lost” to the worker.

 Mediation - Posted February 21, 2024